 Important Note: if you wish to become a member of the BCRA or apply for a Joint Membership you should join directly.

-If you are not a member of BCA Member Club that administers Club Membership, wish to join the BCRA, or wish to join as a Joint Member (with another person) then you can join directly.
+If you are not a member of BCA Member Club that administers Club Membership, or wish to join the BCRA, then you can join directly.

 Joining on behalf of a Club, Access-Controlling Body, or Associate Organisation?
 You’re looking for a group membership!